paidi/paidi.github.io/_posts/2015-06-29-scotdeeplearn.md

-The model they used seemed quite novel to me, combining a bidirectional Long Short Term Memory (LSTM) recurrent neural network with an attention mechanism that was effective at extracting the relevant words from a large document.
+The model they used seemed quite novel to me, combining a bidirectional Long Short Term Memory (LSTM) recurrent neural network with an attention mechanism that is effective at extracting the relevant words from a large document.
 A single-layer bidirectional LSTM is used to compute a vector for the query, \\( v_Q \\), and to compute a vector for each word in the document.
 The so-called